joaocunhalopes/joaocunhalopes/README.md

 ## 📺 Video Demonstrations

 ### CatSyncPoc Demo
-Here, you can watch a video of CatSync being tested with a KENWOOD TS-590S and a Xiegu X6100.
+Here, you can watch a couple of quick videos of CatSync being tested with a KENWOOD TS-590S and a Xiegu X6100.

 [![CatSyncPoc Demo](https://img.youtube.com/vi/FZajYRjz7ec/sddefault.jpg)](https://www.youtube.com/watch?v=FZajYRjz7ec)